Louis Torres: Professional career

 A youth product of Cavigal Nice, Torres moved to the youth academy of Monaco at the age of 13.
 Promoted to their reserves in 2020 where he became a starter, he signed a professional contrac with the club on 12 April 2022.
 On 19 July 2022, he transferred to the Belgian club Cercle Brugge.
 He made his professional debut with Cercle Brugge in a 2–0 Belgian First Division A loss to Westerlo on 24 July 2022, coming on as a substitute in the 83rd minute.
-In his first full start with the club, he scored the game winning goal in a 1–0 win over Anderlecht on 30 July 2022.
+In his first full start with the club, he scored the game-winning goal in a 1–0 win over Anderlecht on 30 July 2022.

-On 1 February 2023, Torres was loaned to Ligue 2 club Rodez.
+On 1 February 2023, Torres was loaned to Ligue 2 club Rodez until the end of the 2022–23 season.

 Personal life

 Born in France, Torres is of Spanish descent with Catalan roots.
 He is a fan of FC Barcelona.

 Playing style

 An attacking midfielder in his youth, Torres was retrained to play as a left-back at U19 level.
 He is known for his speed, and is not afraid to get into contact.